BrandonKwok95/IMS_Assignment/README.md

 # IMS_Assignment

+## Environment Setup
-# this assignment is implemented on MAC os system
+1. this assginment is based on MAC OS X 15.4
+2. necessary tools:
+                    a.
+Jupyter
+                    b.
+FFmpeg

+## implementation